SmartBusStation/bus_station_frontend/README.md

 - The project is structured using modern practices (modular components, hooks, etc.)
 - Tailwind CSS v4 is used for utility-first and responsive styling
-- State management is currently handled via React’s `useState` and `useContext` (can be upgraded to Redux if needed)
+- State management is currently handled via React’s `useState` and `constate` library

 ---